Fix your marketing by fixing this first

 So how do you actually get started?

-- Talk to your customers.
+Talk to your customers.
 Not once.
 Not in a survey.
 Real conversations.
 Record them.
 Listen back.
+Look for patterns.
 Why did they choose you?
 What did they try before?
 What almost made them walk?
+What do they not care about at all?

-- Look at your happiest customers.
+Look at your happiest customers.
 Who renews early?
 Who shares your name in their Slack channels?
+Who champions you internally?
 What do they have in common?

-- Talk to sales.
+Talk to sales.
+Or if you’re still early, talk to yourself.
 Where do pitches hit?
 Where do they fall flat?
 What objections keep coming up?

-- Understand your customer’s world.
+Understand your customer’s world.
 What they read.
 What language they use.
-What terms make them roll their eyes — especially if you’re using them on your homepage.
+What events they go to.
+What terms make them roll their eyes.
+Especially if you’re using them on your homepage.

 The tension of multiple ICPs